bastien-pruvost/codifeed/README.md

 - **Frontend** → Vercel (Automatic deployments from `main` branch)
 - **Backend** → Railway (Docker-based deployment)
 - **Database** → Neon PostgreSQL (Serverless, auto-scaling)

 ---

+## 🤝 Contributing

+We welcome contributions!
+This project serves as a learning resource for developers interested in modern full-stack development.

+### Development Workflow

+1. Fork the repository
+2. Create a feature branch: `git checkout -b feature/amazing-feature`
+3. Make your changes with full type safety
+4. Run tests: `pnpm test` (frontend) and `poetry run pytest` (backend)
+5. Submit a pull request

+### Code Standards

+- **Type Safety**: All code must be fully typed
+- **Testing**: New features require tests
+- **Documentation**: Update docs for API changes
+- **Security**: Follow OWASP security guidelines

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+---